Dacapi91/Binarization-of-degraded-document-images/README.md

 # Binarization-of-degraded-document-images

 This repository is the implementation of an algorithm that binarizes degraded document images proposed by Di Lu.
 The method is implemented in MATLAB and is intented to be used to advance reasearch in the scientific community.
-This method was programmed according the reference information.
+This method was programmed according to the reference information.

 ## Files description: